CFerraren/PyBank/README.md

 ### Background

-In this project, I created two python notebooks; first is intended for data-preparation and second for further data analysis.
+In this project, I created multiple python notebooks; first is intended for data-preparation and second for further data analysis and the rest is to check for data normality, stationarity and to predict and forecast our revenue target.

 In this end-to-end analysis,  I learned to import modules to read csv to pandas dataframe, format datatypes, combined mutli-dataframes using the concatenation and groupby method, merge of dataframes using the full-outer merge, adding of columns and at the same dropping of columns, visualized to understand the data, check and handle missing values, check for duplicates, munged data for time-series analysis and visualized to discover **Trend**, **Seasonal**, and **Cyclical** patterns, create machine-learning model to **predict revenue using Simple Uni-Variate Regression Analysis**.
 I also used Tableau for data blending, and to create pretty visualization and interactive dashboard.